 The name of the organization shall be the Georgetown University College Democrats, also known as GUCD.

 ARTICLE II: Purpose of Organization

-The purpose of this organization shall be to advance the goals and ideals of the Democratic Party for the benefit and enrichment of the Georgetown University community.
+The purpose of this organization shall be to advance the goals and ideals of the Democratic Party for the benefit and enrichment of the Georgetown University undergraduate community.
 GUCD is committed to helping to create a social, civil, nurturing, and participatory community among its members.